ckormanyos/real-time-cpp/examples/chapter06_01a/readme.md

 The same standard CRC checksum and verification is carried out in the `app::benchmark::task_func` function.
 Slight sylistic differences between the algorithms in example06_01 and example06_01a reflect no functional change.
-But reflect stylistic evolution possibly from simply writing the code at two different times.